-Credits awarded by other law schools transfer only with grades of satisfactory or unsatisfactory.
-To earn a grade of satisfactory, a student must earn the equivalent of a C. All classes taken in programs sponsored by law schools other than Marquette must also be approved in advance by the Law School’s Director of Study Abroad Programs in order to be eligible to receive credit.
+All credits awarded by other law schools transfer to Marquette Law School with grades of satisfactory or unsatisfactory only.
+To earn a grade of satisfactory, a student must earn the equivalent of a C. All classes taken in programs sponsored by law schools other than Marquette Law School must be approved in advance by the Law School’s Director of Study Abroad Programs in order to be eligible to receive credit.

 Financial Aid for study abroad programs generally is available under the same terms as financial aid for any course of study at the Law School.

 For further information concerning study abroad opportunities at Marquette University Law School, contact Professor Ed Fallone, Director of Study Abroad Programs, at firstname.lastname@example.org or 414-288-5360.